-Theoretical calculations\footnote{Calculations are not compared with the data since Ref.~\cite{Stasto:2011ru} is for different collision systems and Refs.~\cite{Lappi:2012nh,Stasto:2018rci} have no centrality dependence in $p+$Au collisions.} from Ref.~\cite{Albacete:2018ruq} predict the area ratio of central $p+$Au collisions (impact parameter $b= 0$) relative to $p$+$p$ collisions and are shown in the upper panel of Fig.~\ref{fig:sum_pppAu}.
+Theoretical calculations\footnote{Calculations are not presented since Refs.~\cite{Stasto:2011ru,Lappi:2012nh} are for different collision systems and Ref.~\cite{Stasto:2018rci} applies a different normalization method.} from Ref.~\cite{Albacete:2018ruq} predict the area ratio of central $p+$Au collisions (impact parameter $b= 0$) relative to $p$+$p$ collisions and are shown in Fig.~\ref{fig:sum_pppA}(a).
 In this model, the gluon content of the saturated nuclear target is described with transverse-momentum-dependent (TMD) gluon distributions and the small-$x$ evolution is calculated numerically by solving the nonlinear Balitsky-Kovchegov equation~\cite{Balitsky:1995ub,Kovchegov:1999yj} with running coupling corrections (rcBK).
-No comparison between the data and prediction of the width is made, since the model currently does not take into account soft gluon radiation as well as several other factors that affect the width.
-Agreement is found between the relative area from predictions and the data in the highest activity $p+$Au collisions.
+No predictions of width or pedestal are shown, since the model currently does not take into account soft gluon radiation as well as several other factors that affect the width, and it does not provide predictions of pedestal.
+At low $p^{\mathrm{asso}}_T$, the rcBK model predicts a larger suppression in central collisions than peripheral collisions.
+This explains the deviation between the MinBias $p+$Au data and the predictions at $b=0$.
+We will present a detailed study of the centrality dependence in a separate paper following this Letter.

-In the upper panel of Fig.~\ref{fig:sum_pppAu}, at low $p^{\mathrm{asso}}_T$, the suppression in $p+$Au collisions becomes larger in high activity events compared to low activity events.
-In the bottom panel, the Gaussian widths of the correlated peaks remain the same between $p$+$p$ and $p+$Au at various E.A.s, $i.e.$, the broadening predicted in the CGC framework in Ref.~\cite{Kharzeev:2004bw,Marquet:2007vb} is not observed.
-This observation agrees with a similar measurement in $d+$Au collisions by the PHENIX experiment~\cite{Adare:2011sc}.
-The pedestals from $p$+$p$ and $p$+$A$ do not vary (see supplemental material~\cite{Supple}), which can provide information on multiple parton interactions in $d+$Au collisions where the measured pedestal is 2-3 times higher than in $p$+$p$~\cite{Adare:2011sc}.
-The area, width, and pedestal for different E.A.s in $p+$Au collisions with full di-$\pi^0$ $p_{T}$ combinations can be found in the supplemental material~\cite{Supple}.
+In Fig.~\ref{fig:sum_pppA}(b), the Gaussian widths of the di-$\pi^0$ correlation peaks remain the same between $p$+$p$ and $p+$A collisions for the different $p^{\mathrm{asso}}_{T}$ ranges, i.e., the broadening predicted in the CGC framework in Refs.~\cite{Kharzeev:2004bw,Marquet:2007vb} is not observed.
+This observation is in agreement with a similar measurement in $d+$Au collisions by the PHENIX experiment~\cite{Adare:2011sc} and $p+$Pb collisions by the ATLAS experiment~\cite{ATLAS:2019jgo}.
+In Fig.~\ref{fig:sum_pppA}(c), the pedestal in $p+$A is slightly lower than in $p$+$p$ collisions at low $p^{\mathrm{asso}}_{T}$.
+At high $p^{\mathrm{asso}}_{T}$, the pedestals from $p$+$p$ and $p+$A collisions are virtually identical.
+Note that the measured pedestal in $d+$Au is 2$-$3 times higher than in $p$+$p$ collisions~\cite{Adare:2011sc}.
+This observation can provide insight in the contribution of multiple parton interactions to di-hadron correlation in $d+$Au collisions~\cite{Strikman:2010bg,Lappi:2012nh}.